 Walter Kwauk has been our director since September 2014.
 He previously served as an independent non-executive director and chairman of the audit committee of Alibaba.com Limited, one of our subsidiaries, which was listed on the SEHK, from October 2007 to July 2012.

-Mr. Kwauk is currently a senior adviser of Motorola Solutions (China) Co., Ltd. and serves as an independent non-executive director and chairman of the audit committee of each of Sinosoft Technology Group Limited, a company listed on the SEHK, and WuXi Biologics (Cayman) Inc., a company listed on the SEHK, both of which Mr. Kwauk is also the chairman of their audit committees; and several private companies.
+Mr. Kwauk is currently a senior adviser of Motorola Solutions (China) Co., Ltd. and serves as an independent non-executive director and chairman of the audit committee of each of Sinosoft Technology Group Limited, a company listed on the SEHK, and WuXi Biologics (Cayman) Inc., a company listed on the SEHK; and as a director of several private companies.

 Mr. Kwauk was a vice president of Motorola Solutions, Inc. and its director of corporate strategic finance and tax, Asia Pacific from 2003 to 2012.
 Mr. Kwauk served with KPMG from 1977 to 2002 and held a number of senior positions, including the general manager of KPMG's joint venture accounting firm in Beijing, the managing partner in KPMG's Shanghai office and a partner in KPMG's Hong Kong Office.

 Walter is a member of the Hong Kong Institute of Certified Public Accountants.
 He received a bachelor’s degree in science and a licentiate’s degree in accounting from the University of British Columbia.

 Jerry Yang has been our director since September 2014.
 He previously served as our director from October 2005 to January 2012.

 Since March 2012, Mr. Yang has served as the founding partner of AME Cloud Ventures, a venture capital firm.
 Mr. Yang is a co-founder of Yahoo!
 Inc., and served as Chief Yahoo! and as a member of its board of directors from March 1995 to January 2012.
 In addition, he served as Yahoo!’s Chief Executive Officer from June 2007 to January 2009.
 From January 1996 to January 2012, Mr. Yang served as a director of Yahoo!
 Japan.